-If you’ve been wanting to appreciate art lately but’ve been deterred by the genitals of people creating it, take heart: In order to fight the patriarchy, the Baltimore Museum of Art has made a promise — in 2020, they will refuse to purchase any composition if it was made by a guy.
+If you’re an aspiring art aficionado deterred by the oppressive genitals of those creating it, take heart: In order to fight the patriarchy, the Baltimore Museum of Art has made a promise — in 2020, they’ll refuse to purchase any composition conceived by a guy.

 Director Christopher Bedford told the Baltimore Sun this is how it’s done, son: